scottschiller/ArmorAlley/README.md

 • Additional "arrow signs" on battlefield were missing from bases since 2013.
 Oops. ;)

-• Parachute infantry (dropped from helicopter) no longer get a recycle (reaching end of battlefield) reward.
+• Paratroopers (dropped from helicopter) no longer get a recycle (reaching end of battlefield) reward.

 • Balloon respawning at top of screen: fixed.